Croatia–Israel relations

 Full diplomatic relations between Croatia and Israel were established on April 9, 1997 following Croatia's independence from SFR Yugoslavia.
 Croatia has an embassy in Tel Aviv and honorary consulates in Ashdod, Caesarea, Jerusalem and Kfar Shmaryahu.
 Israel has an embassy in Zagreb.
 Relations between the two countries are described as friendly and highly cooperative.
-In recent years, Croatia and Israel intensified bilateral relations and cooperation in the field of defence and security.
-Croatia is one of the countries Israel occasionally turns to inside the EU to advocate on its behalf and it generally abstains or votes with Israel on key EU votes at the UN.
-Israeli president Reuven Rivlin described Croatia in 2019 as "Israel's strong ally in the EU, the UN and other multilateral organizations."
+In recent years, Croatia and Israel have intensified bilateral relations and defence and security cooperation.
+Croatia is one of the countries Israel occasionally turns to within the EU to advocate on its behalf and it generally abstains or votes with Israel on key EU votes at the UN.
+Then Israeli president Reuven Rivlin described Croatia in 2019 as "Israel's strong ally in the EU, the UN and other multilateral organizations."

-Both counties are members of United Nations, International Monetary Fund, World Bank, World Trade Organization, Union for the Mediterranean and many other international organisations.
+Both countries are members of United Nations, International Monetary Fund, World Bank, World Trade Organization, Union for the Mediterranean and many other international organisations.

 The Jewish community of Croatia

 The Jewish community of Croatia dates back to at least the 3rd century, although little is known of the community until the 10th and 15th centuries.
 The community that had approximately 20,000 members until the beginning of World War II, many of whom have contributed to the development of the Croatian economy, science and culture throughout the states history, was almost completely destroyed during the Holocaust that took place on the territory of the Nazi-puppet state, the so-called Independent State of Croatia (NDH).
 Nevertheless, many Jews were given refuge during the war by the anti-Nazi resistance movement led by the marshal Josip Broz Tito, an ethnic Croat.
 117 Croats were honoured with the title Righteous Among the Nations.
-After the War, half of the survivors choose to settle in Israel while an estimated 2,500 continued to live in Croatia.
+After the War, half of the survivors chose to settle in Israel while an estimated 2,500 continued to live in Croatia.

 Today there are 9 synagogues with Jewish organizations in Croatia; Zagreb (x2), Rijeka, Osijek, Split, Dubrovnik, Čakovec, Daruvar and Slavonski Brod.
 Zagreb Faculty of Humanities and Social Sciences's Chair of Judaism offers undergraduate and graduate programs in Jewish studies.
 Jews are officially recognized as a national minority by the Croatian Constitution and therefore have their own permanent seat in the Croatian Parliament.